-Type approval is normally conducted by recognized technical organisations or by marine classification societies approved by Flag States.
+Type approval is normally conducted by recognized technical organizations or by marine classification societies approved by Flag States.
 However in some countries the maritime administration conducts type approval themselves.
 Many European governments have agreed to mutual recognition of their ECDIS type approval certificates - indicated by the so-called "Wheel Mark" sign which indicates conformity with the Maritime Equipment Directive of the European Union (MED).

 ECDIS type approval testing is conducted using test standards and procedures developed by the International Electro-technical Commission (IEC).
 These are based on the IMO Performance Standard for ECDIS and the supporting IHO standards (IHO S-52, S-57, S-63, S-64).
-The S-64 "IHO Test Data Sets for ECDIS" is used for type approval testing, and the IEC testing standard for ECDIS is IEC 61174.
+The S-64 "IHO Test Data Sets for ECDIS" is used for type approval testing (not for mariners), and the IEC testing standard for ECDIS is IEC 61174 (See: www.iho.int > ENCs & ECDIS > Information on IHO Standards related to ENC and ECDIS).